Last updated on January 18th, 2023 at 09:33 am.

 Ready to find some of Missouri’s most unusual residents?
 Ready to explore the otherworldly side of Missouri?

 The state of Missouri is known to have an enormous amount of paranormal activity and ghostly sightings.
 Missouri is filled with historic places, haunted hotels, and the oldest prison west of the Mississippi River.

 The history of hauntings in Missouri includes the St. Louis home that the book and movie The Exorcist was based on and the Lemp Mansion, which is considered one of the ten most haunted locations in America.

-You can simply type into Google, “haunted houses open near me” or even better, scroll through our list of Missouri’s most haunted places.
+You can simply type into Google, “haunted houses open near me” or “haunted locations in Missouri” or even better, scroll through our list of Missouri’s most haunted places.

 Disclosure: Before you travel, please check what’s open and be sure to follow all local guidelines to keep yourself and others safe!
 Please know that ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.